trinitytakei/ping-speed/README.md

 ![Stimulus controller implementation](./stimulus-controller-annotated.png)

 1) If the user clicks the *Start Pinging* button, we want to update the button text and disable the element to make it clear that measuring is in progress.
 We can do this simply and cleanly using the [Stimulus targets API](https://stimulus.hotwired.dev/reference/targets); no need to use custom Javascript to locate the elements.
-We can reference the element by its target name, `startElement`
+We can reference the element by its target name, `startElement`.
 2) We are going to call the `measureAndDisplayPing` method every second.
 3) We are making the call to the server, storing the current time before and after the request.
 4) We are calculating and displaying the roundtrip time by updating the element annotated with `resultElement`.